gstt/laravel-achievements/README.md

 composer require gstt/laravel-achievements
 ```

+The service provider will automatically get registered.
+Or you could add the Service Provider manually to your
-Add the Service Provider to your `config/app` file in the `providers` section.
+`config/app` file in the `providers` section.

 ```php
 'providers' => [